There Is No Financial Black Hole. We Have Been Sold A Pup

 Both the Conservative Party and the Labour Party show no signs of wanting to create this type of economy.
 They merely stick to the tired old practices that lead the country deeper and deeper into the mire.

-Here, ex government cabinet member, Chris Williamson explains briefly how Rachel Reeves is lying to us and that those who trusted the Labour Party in power to offer something different, have been sold a pup.
+Here, ex shadow cabinet member, Chris Williamson explains briefly how Rachel Reeves is lying to us and that those who trusted the Labour Party in power to offer something different, have been sold a pup.

 The 2008 Financial Crisis Explained